 \paragraph{Role of the helper LLM:} The laborious (grammatical) part of the work is carried out with help from an LLM and the essential (triple extraction) part done with \ours.
 In this pipeline, the helper LLM performs three auxiliary tasks: discovering head entities, selecting relations for subsequent \ours prediction, and combining single-token predictions into meaningful, relation-aware tail phrases.
 Critically, the LLM is constrained: It cannot invent new entities or relations, as heads must be present in the dataset, relations are restricted to the seed KG, and only \ours-predicted tokens are allowed to be in tails.

 \paragraph{Why do we need a helper LLM for combining tokens?} An encoder-only model does not address span decoding.
 Masked span prediction would still be challenging for a small model, given the very limited number of semantic examples.
 Here, two factors come into play: \begin{enumerate} \item For a coherent span prediction, each token should be conditioned on other tokens.
 However, in an encoder-only model prediction, each masked token in the span is conditioned on the sequence independently of other span tokens. \item In our experiments, training with span masking results in a prediction where tokens in the syntactic space are better aligned with each other within a span; however, the semantic space has orders of magnitude fewer examples ($10^4$ in our experiments).
 Given the limited scale of the semantic space, how to achieve the same effect on leaves remains an open question. \end{enumerate} Thus, training on small corpora to some extent trades English proficiency for data quality.
+We further study the effect of the helper LLM size in an ablation in Appendix~\ref{app:helper_llm}.
 Exploring methods to augment \ours and thereby remove the LLM-based combining-tokens step is an avenue for future work.